ProfessorJames/hangman/README.md

 ### Languages
 * [Python](https://www.python.org/)
 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript 'JS') (used in Code Institutes' Python Template to generate the workspace for the project)
 * [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML 'HTML') (used in Code Institutes' Python Template to generate the workspace for the project)
+* [Markdown](https://en.wikipedia.org/wiki/Markdown): Used for content of README file

-### Programs, frameworks and libraries
+### Programs, frameworks, libraries and tools
 * [Drawio](https://app.diagrams.net/):  Used to create a flowchart during the planning stage
 * [Python](https://www.python.org/): Used to provide functionality to the site.
-* [Google Drive](https://developers.google.com/drive): Used to process requests to a google sheet stored on google druiveSpreadsheets.
+* [Google Drive](https://developers.google.com/drive): Used to process requests to a google sheet stored on google drive
 * [Google Sheets](https://www.google.com/sheets/about/): Used to host application data.
 * [Gitpod](https://www.gitpod.io): Used to create the code and content for the repository.
 * [Git](https://git-scm.com/): Used to provide version control (to commit and push code to the repository).
 * [Github](https://github.com/): Used to host the repository.
 * [Heroku](https://www.heroku.com/): Used to deploy and host the live app.
 * [Code Institute's Python Template](https://github.com/Code-Institute-Org/p3-template): Used to generate the workspace for the project.
+- [Markdown Tables Generator](https://www.tablesgenerator.com/ 'Markdown Tables Generator'): Used to generate markdown table for the project.

 \
 &nbsp;